vmware-labs/webassembly-language-runtimes/libs/README.md

 The libraries are offered as static library archives (`.a` files) and can be linked to, when building your wasm32-wasi application.
 This will be augmented once we have a stable [component-model](https://github.com/WebAssembly/component-model) for WebAssembly.

 All assets are published as GitHub releases for the current repository.
+While a list of the latest released versions is available on the [home page](https://github.com/vmware-labs/webassembly-language-runtimes#releases) of this repository.

 ## Release names